 For the fridge I got a 12v Truck Fridge (TF49).
 The fridge was installed and run off of 12 gauge wire.
 It actually has a very small draw and is very efficient.
 I installed a small fuse box in the rear for the fridge and a switch assembly.

 The solar panels were bolted onto the roof using the supplied brackets and then connected using the MC4 cables to the solar charge controller.
-I used two grape solar panels from Home Depot and so far they have worked great.
-I purchased a cheap 20 amp solar charger as 20 amps is more than enough for my solar setup (200w panels - 200w/19v= 10.5 amps (solar panel output voltage can be found in their specs, mine were about 19volts)).
+I used two grape solar panels from Home Depot and so far, they have worked great.
+I purchased a cheap 20-amp PWM solar charger as 20 amps is more than enough for my solar setup (200w panels - 200w/19v= 10.5 amps (solar panel output voltage can be found in their specs, mine were about 19volts)).
 Update (Jun 2021) My cheap charge controller has failed after 5 years of use.
 Definitely got my money worth out of it, but time to upgrade from a PWM to a 20amp MPPT Victron Controller.
 Installation was pretty straight forward with the new controller as all connections were the same.
 This one came with Bluetooth connection in their app which is a really nice feature and allows you to see real time solar input.

 To run the shut lines to the monitor plus future signal lines I ran 4 different colored wires from my rear battery area to the front dash area underneath the dash.
 If you plan to run any wires outside the van, as I did, now is the time to run them.
 These lines were used for water pump, water heater and other rear accessories that were added to dash switches.

 Because I don't have much demand for AC power, besides laptop chargers, I simply got a small 400w DC to AC inverter and bolted it to my bench seat using 8 gauge wire to connect it to the rear battery (seen in the pictures above), However this model is really loud when the fan kicks on, so I would not recommend it and I am in the process of looking for a better lower wattage inverter.

 UPDATES: The electronics on my van are a constantly evolving project and I will continue to update this page as I update my van.